przemyslawkulak/meal2list/.ai/tasks/task_1_3_review_screen.md

 - ✅ Product name validation (required, non-empty)
 - ✅ Category validation (must be valid category)
 - ✅ At least one item must be included
+- ✅ **NEW:** Recipe name and source validation with real-time feedback

 ### 7.3 **UX Enhancements** ✅ DONE